NCAS-CMS/cf-python/README.md

 * incorporate, and create, metadata stored in external files,

-* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form,
+* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays, or coordinate arrays compressed by subsampling), whilst presenting a view of the data in its uncompressed form,

 * combine field constructs arithmetically,